A Step-by-Step Guide to Helping People with Suicidal Thoughts

 You likely know that your loved one needs help, but knowing what kind of help to get can be more difficult.
 This is another case in which it’s important to listen and make a plan based on the person’s individual circumstances.

 Remember that there are many different types of suicidal thoughts.
 Some mean the person is in more immediate danger.
 If your loved one is having passive suicidal thoughts with no plan, they may benefit more from contacting professionals who specialize in mental health care.
-If you’re not sure, calling the lifeline and taking their advice is the best choice.
+If you’re not sure, calling the 988 and taking their advice is the best choice.

 5. Keep in Touch